falkr/iik-edu/pages/course-revision.md

 Deadline: all the courses must be sent to S2 in EpN by **Nov 15, 2023**.

+:warning:
+Even if nothing is to be change, the course coordinator *must* review the course description and, once it is done, send it to quality check (S2).

 ---
 type: button
 text: "Log in to EpN"